Skip to main content

 Starting Conversations

-For End Users:- Find the Bot: Search for “Elementum” in Microsoft Teams apps
+1. Find the App: Search for “Elementum” in Microsoft Teams apps or your organization’s app catalog

-- Install: Add the Elementum bot to your Teams environment
+2. Add the App: Install the Elementum app to your Teams environment (if not already added)

-- Start Chatting: Send a message to begin interacting with your agent
+3. Start Chatting: Open the app and send a message to begin interacting with your agent

 Conversation Management